Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/imagelayers/change_sublayer_renderer/README.md

 <h1>Change Sublayer Renderer</h1>

-<p>Demonstrates how to change the renderer on a map image layer sublayer.
-In this example, a renderer is applied
+<p>Apply a renderer to a sublayer.</p>

-to see the different population ranges in the counties sublayer data.</p>
+<p>In this example, a renderer is applied to see the different population ranges in the counties sublayer data.</p>

 <p><img src="ChangeSublayerRenderer.png"/></p>